edenessame/wakeboarding/README.md

 ### About Us Section

-* The About Us section is warm and welcoming.
 * The About Us section tells users about the business and who its for.
 * The About Us section lets users know what services are available.
 * The About Us section lets users know that beginners and experienced riders are catered for.